phildini/phildini.dev/Posts/2020/10/2020-voter-guide.md

 **Measure 24: Yes** This isn't a perfect privacy law.
 There is no perfect privacy law.
 This is at least getting people to think about it.

 **Measure 25: Yes** Cash bail is awful.
-The suggested replacement is hopefully less awful, but at least doesn't fund the predatory bail bond industry.
+The suggested replacement is only maybe less awful, but at least doesn't fund the predatory bail bond industry.

 ### County Measures

 **Measure V: Yes** Yes?
 I guess?
-The unincorporate areas need services, so... we should collect taxes to pay for those services?
+The unincorporated areas need services, so... they should collect taxes to pay for those services?

 **Measure W: Yes** Half a percent sales tax to provide services to the homeless seems good?
 I wish it were a parcel tax, but you get what you get.